 Consider soundproofing the tent or grow room as a way of reducing noise levels from the working components.

-How to Pick the Best Inline Fans
+How to Pick the Right Model for You

 When selecting a quiet inline duct fan, you need to think about more than just noise level.
 Be sure to consider these factors: